Health of Native Americans in the United States: Combating disease and epidemics

 Many initiatives have been put in place to combat Native American disease and improve the overall health of this demographic.
 One primary example of such initiative by the government is the Indian Health Service which works "to assure that comprehensive, culturally acceptable personal and public health services are available and accessible to Native American and Alaska Native people".
-There are many other governmental divisions and funding for health care programs relating to Native American diseases, as well as a multitude of programs administered by tribes themselves.
+There are many other governmental divisions and funding for health care programs relating to Native American diseases.
+Additionally, there is a multitude of health provision and disease prevention programs administered by tribes themselves.

-Legislature
+Government agencies

 Healthcare for Native Americans were provided through the Department of War (throughout the 1800s) until it became a focus of the Office of Indian Affairs in the late 1800s.
 It again switched government agencies in the early 1950s, going under the supervision of the Department of Health, Education, and Welfare's Public Health Service (PHS).
 In 1955, the Indian Health Service division was created, which still enacts the majority of Native American specific healthcare.

 The Snyder Act of 1921 (23 U.S.C.
 13) was one of the first formal legislative pieces to allow healthcare to be provided to Native Americans.

 In the 1970s, more legislation began passing to expand the healthcare access for Native Americans.